-22. LIMITED NUMBER OF SENIOR SKILL LEVEL PLAYERS (8 & 9 BALL) - Teams may not field more than two Senior Skill Level players in a match.
-Senior Skill Level players are those who have a skill level of 6 or higher.
-A violation of this rule officially occurs when the third Senior Skill Level player strikes the first rack in their match.
-The ineligible player forfeits the match, and the teams go on to the next match.
-The skill levels of both the ineligible player, and their opponent, will count towards the Team Skill Level Limit for that team 23.
-COMMON PLAYERS - Any player that is on the roster of more than one team is considered a "common player."
+22. COMMON PLAYERS: Any player that is on the roster of more than one team is considered a "common player."
 There is no limit on how many rosters a player can be on during this Tournament, and there is no limit on how many common players a team may have.
-However, during the World Pool Championships, a team may not have more than four players that are common with another team in the same format and a player may be common on up to two teams in each format.
+However, during the World Pool Championships, a team may not have more than two players that are common with another team in the same format and a player may be common on up to two teams in each format.
 This means a player may be on the rosters of up to two 8-Ball teams and two 9-Ball teams qualifying from this Tournament.
 If a player qualifies for the World Pool Championships with more than two teams in any format, the player must choose which two team rosters they will be on prior to entering the World Pool Championships.